SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 23 January 2024 - Fix - Unknown error when remote accessing web apps [ID_38549]

-While remote accessing web apps via dataminer.services (eg. the Monitoring app) the following message could appear `An unkown error occurred (status: 200).` and the app would stop working until the page was refreshed.
+While remote accessing web apps via dataminer.services (e.g. the Monitoring app), the following message could appear: `An unknown error occurred (status: 200).` The app would also stop working until the page was refreshed.
 This issue has been resolved.

 #### 22 January 2024 - Enhancement - ArtifactDeployer 1.6.5 - Added DMA ID to deployment events [ID_38485]